20 BEST Things To Do In Waterton National Park In Alberta

 Bike the Red Rock Canyon Parkway

-Taking in the views along this are some of the best things to do in Waterton.
-Even if you’re coming from elsewhere in Alberta, I promise you you haven’t seen colors in the mountains like this before.
+One of the best things to do in Waterton is to enjoy the views along the scenic parkway.
+Even if you’re from elsewhere in Alberta, I promise you you haven’t seen colors in the mountains like this before.

 Red Rock Canyon

 The famous Red Rock Canyon Canyon is at the end of the Red Rock Canyon Parkway.
 An awesome feature in Waterton National Park and one that you can do an easy hike around as well.
-This is a popular place, especially on weekends, so make sure to get here early!
+This is a popular spot, especially on weekends, so get here early!

 Enjoy an Ice Cream Downtown